lvkremin/personal-website2/content/talk/open-science-lecture/index.md

 ---
-abstract: Keep hearing about this thing called Open Science, but not quite sure what it is or where to get started?
+abstract: "Keep hearing about this thing called Open Science, but not quite sure what it is or where to get started?
 In this 5 part lecture series, I introduce Open Science and some of its elements, including publications, sharing materials, collaborations, and self-corrections.
+Watch the first video below, or click the "Video" button above to see the entire series!
-If you use these materials in a course, please let me know!
+If you use these materials in a course, please let me know!"

 # address:
 #   city: Stanford